 These flowers are now very popular in floral arrangements but while we may admire their beauty, they are deadly to cats.
 Cat owners need to be aware that having these flowers in your home can prove fatal.
-Lily poisoning causes acute kidney failure & if you suspect your cat has eaten any, prompt veterinary attention is of utmost importance.
+Lily poisoning causes acute kidney failure and if you suspect your cat has eaten any, prompt veterinary attention is of utmost importance.

 |Common name||Scientific name|